clackary/open-telemetry-swift/README.md

 considered beta software and not intended for other applications.
 Regardless, to affect similar behavior on Linux, this port employs Swift's new structured concurrency model; notably Tasks and TaskLocal variables.
-The _open-telemetry-swift_ API has been adapted to use these Swift constructs internally, which avoids breaking the reference document and API.
+The _open-telemetry-swift_ API has been adapted to use these Swift constructs internally, which avoids breaking the reference document and the client-visible API.
 Additionally, both the SDK and API code have been refactored to abstract the underlying operating systems, allowing the library and its clients to continue running within Apple environments, along with Linux.

 Note: As mentioned above, once this port has been thoroughly exercised within PassiveLogic applications, a Gitlab Pull Request will be submitted to the reference project's authors, with hopes that our solution will be accepted.